Shadowtag00/MLOPS-Project1/README.md

 #Count of the models trained this session
 model_training_count
 ```
+We Integrated five metrics into the program to help us:
+Time spent importing data (data_import_seconds)
+Time spent cleaning data (data_cleaning_seconds)
+Time spent training model (model_training_seconds)
+Number of processed records (processed_records)
+Number of times models are trained (model_training_count)

+Being able to see these metrics over time and graphed with prometheus gives us a much better view into our program.
 ### MLFlow
 MLflow allows you to track and compare experiments, logging parameters, metrics, and output files for each run.
 This helps you keep track of model performance and iterations.